-A super easy recipe for Sweet Potato Dog Chews.
+A super easy recipe for homemade Sweet Potato Dog Chews.

 First things first…